mikeduval42/portfolio/README.md

 #### Bonus points
 For my implementation I wanted to only show the LaunchDarkly logo to certain users.
 To set this up I did the following:

-1)Within the LaunchDarkly dashboard, select Feature Flags - LD-Logo<br>
+1) Within the LaunchDarkly dashboard, select Feature Flags - LD-Logo<br>
-2)Toggle targeting on for the flag<br>
+2) Toggle targeting on for the flag<br>
-3)Select the Targeting tab - Individual targeting<br>
+3) Select the Targeting tab - Individual targeting<br>
-4)Under "true" assign the users (ie. Bob Loblaw) that you want to see the logo<br>
+4) Under "true" assign the users (ie. Bob Loblaw) that you want to see the logo<br>
-5)Under "false" assign the users (ie. Mike False) that you do not want to see the logo<br>
+5) Under "false" assign the users (ie. Mike False) that you do not want to see the logo<br>
-6)Click Review and Save<br>
+6) Click Review and Save<br>
-7)Within my app, I wrote some simple JS that checks the flagValue and to hide or show the LaunchDarkly logo on my app<br>
+7)W ithin my app, I wrote some simple JS that checks the flagValue and to hide or show the LaunchDarkly logo on my app<br>

 To test the true targeting visit <a href="https://mikeduval42-homework.herokuapp.com/"> here </a>.
 To test the false targeting visit <a href="https://mikeduval42-homework.herokuapp.com/false.html"> here </a>.